ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-inserting.md

 # Inserting images

-You can insert images by uploading them directly from your disk, but you can also configure CKEditor 5 to let you insert images using URLs.
+You can insert images by uploading them directly from your disk, but you can also configure CKEditor&nbsp;5 to let you insert images using URLs.
 This way you can save time by adding images that are already online.

 ## Inserting images via a source URL

 ### Demo

-To upload an image, use the image toolbar button {@icon @ckeditor/ckeditor5-core/theme/icons/image.svg Image}.
+To upload an image, use the image toolbar button {@icon @ckeditor/ckeditor5-core/theme/icons/image-upload.svg Image}.
 If you want to add an image through a URL, click the arrow next to the image button and paste the URL in the dropdown panel.
 To update an existing image, select it and paste a new URL in the dropdown panel.

 {@snippet features/image-insert-via-url}